Inova Loudoun Hospital North Patient Tower

 The design of the tower took a measure of inspiration from the nearby Dulles International Airport, the most iconic structure in Loudoun County.
 The curvilinear cross section along the rooflines, highly rhythmic masonry and glass elements, and a generally vertical orientation recall the nearby landmark.
 The large expanses of glass also create openness and provide abundant natural light within the facility.
 A neutral-colored terra cotta tile system makes up most of the exterior material and integrates with the existing campus aesthetic.
 Large entrance canopies and a connector bridge are composed of repeating steel supports with graceful curving forms and arching cantilevers, which are important references to the airport and are immediately recognizable to the community.

 On the first floor, the bed tower supports diagnostic services, laboratories and a major new main entry and public facilities for the hospital.
-Most of the remainder of the building is comprised of a variety of new, primarily single-bed inpatient areas, including labor and delivery services, a 24-bed neonatal intensive care unit, 24 post-partum beds and 24 beds dedicated to medical and surgery patients — acuity adaptable and same-handed for future flexibility.
-The fifth floor holds 48 intermediate care medical and surgical patient rooms (also acuity adaptable and same-handed).
-The sixth and seventh floors include shell space for 48 future beds.
+Most of the remainder of the building is comprised of a variety of new, single-bed inpatient areas, including labor and delivery services, a 24-bed neonatal intensive care unit, 24 post-partum beds and 24 beds dedicated to medical and surgery patients — acuity adaptable and same-handed for future flexibility.
+The fifth floor holds 48 intermediate care medical and surgical patient rooms — acuity adaptable to the intermediate level and same-handed for future flexibility.
+The sixth and seventh floors include shell space for 48 future beds each.

 Human-Centered Control of Healthcare Environment Technology